-5.1 Using the data of the test and calibration report
+5.1 Adjustment using the data of the test and calibration report

 Depending on the type of the following electronic, you are able to insert the data of test and calibration report directly or you have to use strain gauge simulator or a shunt resistor.
-With the help of this strain gauge simulator or a shunt resistor you are able to pretend the electric values to the electronic.
+With the help of this strain gauge simulator or a shunt resistor you able to pretend the electric values to the electronic.

-5.2 Using calibration offset (shunt calibration)
+5.2 Adjustment using calibration offset (shunt calibration)